theupdateframework/taps/tap7.md

 metadata has been validated and the target obtained matches that now-validated metadata.

-At least two cases will be run in each of the scenarios below, in a randomized
+At least the following two cases will be run in each of the scenarios below, in a randomized order:
-order:
  - Error case: a case as described in the Description, where the update attempt is expected to result in no update.
 The Wrapper is expected to return the value Failure (1) to the Tester.
 If the Updater supports multiple mirrors